valrus/small-clever-rooms/_drafts/log_date.md

 shoring up the places it's weakest and elevating its finest moments even further.
-Though the comedic timing is perfect,
-Peridot's pushing Greg off the roof is telegraphed about a million miles out by her pondering the flight capabilities of Earth creatures.
+Though the comedic timing is perfect, the gag in the first flashback vignette is telegraphed about a million miles out.
-But the real payoff is in Garnet's thoughtful reaction to Peridot's indignant "How was I supposed to know that?"
+But the real payoff is in Garnet's thoughtful reaction to Peridot's indignant "How was I supposed to know that [pushing Greg off the roof would hurt him]?"
+Garnet hasn't been terribly sympathetic to Peridot up until this point, and there's reason to believe this is the first time she really thinks about where Peridot's coming from.
+So Garnet's explanation to Greg is gracious but doesn't let Peridot off the hook, not that Peridot feels secure enough yet to admit fault of any kind.
+Still, it's a nice first step